The Publishers' Guide to Ad Revenue

 Ad Revenue for Web Publishers

-For example, the advent of online video has opened up an entire new world — and shiny new ad revenue stream — for web publishers.
-Video ad revenue can come from monetizing your video content with pre-roll, mid-roll or post-roll video ads, or you can simply add a small video player to play only ads inside your text or image content.
+For example, the surge in popularity of online video has opened up an entire new world — and a shiny new revenue stream — for web publishers.
+Video ad revenue can come from monetizing your video content with pre-roll, mid-roll, or post-roll video ads, or you can simply add a small video player to play only ads inside your text or image content.

 Programmatic advertising in general and header bidding specifically changed the game for web publishers in a big way, too, but direct sales still play a big part in revenue for mid-sized to large publishers.